MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ##### Group Policy (ADMX) info

   - GP unique name: RestrictSigninToPattern
-  - GP name: Restrict which accounts can be used to sign in to Google Chrome
+  - GP name: Restrict which accounts can be used to sign in to Microsoft Edge
   - GP path (Mandatory): Administrative Templates/Microsoft Edge/
   - GP path (Recommended): N/A
   - GP ADMX file name: MSEdge.admx